We support in a wide range of ways both 1-1 and with others, and by phone, online and face-to-face.

 How We Help

-An 8 week group treatment for people who have experienced recurring episodes of depression, but are currently in recovery.
-It teaches mindfulness to help you to prevent depression from returning.
+An 8 week group treatment for people who have experienced recurring episodes of depression, but are currently in recovery or are currently experiencing mild to moderate depression.
+It teaches mindfulness to help you to prevent depression from returning or find new ways to respond to current difficulties.

 Depression can affect anyone, and around 1 in 4 of us will experience symptoms of depression at some point in our life.
 Whilst many experience depression once or twice, for some it can be a repeat visitor.